Situated in Godolphin Cross, The Old Dairy and The Hayloft are child friendly, holiday cottages in West Cornwall

-Cornish Holiday Escapes provides 2 luxury self contained holiday homes with everything you need to have your perfect Cornish holiday escape... so when will yours be?
+Cornish Holiday Escapes provides 2, luxury self contained holiday homes with everything you need to have your perfect Cornish holiday escape... so when will yours be?
 The Old Dairy, the former cattle shed and creamery at Little Rosewarne has been carefully renovated keeping the character of the old building but providing all the comforts of modern living.
 The Hayloft is a first floor 'modern' barn conversion, with high lofted ceilings and views across open countryside.
-The Hayloft was new for summer 2014.
 Both properties are finished to a very high standard and equipped with everything you will need (see our reviews!).

 Little Rosewarne lies nestled at the base of Godolphin Hill within part of the Cornish Mining World Heritage site.
 From the summit of the hill there are spectacular panoramic views over West Cornwall and the Lizard.
 The National Trust's Godolphin Estate borders the grounds with Godolphin House and Gardens a short walk away.

 With easy access to the beaches and rugged coastline of West Cornwall, Poldark country, the Lizard Peninsula, historic St Ives and the Helford Estuary, 'The Old Dairy' and 'The Hayloft' are the perfect place for your Cornish holiday escape.

 The accommodation is fully equipped with everything you would need for a relaxing holiday.
 Care and attention to detail is the key and children of all ages are very welcome.
 (We can provide a range of useful baby and child accessories).

 Little Rosewarne is a small holding of some 10 acres, we provide our guests access to large open spaces where they can see pig chickens and ducks and help with feeding and egg collection!

 Please note that The Old Dairy, The Hayloft and Little Rosewarne are both 'no smoking' and pet free.